 At Newton, as environmental, social and governance (ESG)-integrated investors, our approach to gender-lens investing is led by the belief that more diverse companies make for better investments.
 Diversity is just one of many ESG factors which we analyse as part of our investment process.
 However, like many of our peers, we often find that the tools to do this are limited, and that company disclosure is poor.

-This conference provided me with a chance to speak to other investors and data providers to explore new ways of performing gender-related analysis.
-I was also able to talk to asset owners themselves, to better understand what they expect from their managers.
+This conference provided us with a chance to speak to other investors and data providers to explore new ways of performing gender-related analysis.
+We were also able to talk to asset owners themselves, to better understand what they expect from their managers.

 Data: what do we have and what do we need?